Etiqa/qasimodo-bdd-templates/features/02-sign-up/README-CreatingAccount.md

         When I login with my new credentials
         Then I should be logged into QAsimodo

-      Scenario: Creating account credentials unsuccessful - Email address already registered Given I am Lauren the Tester
+      Scenario: Unsuccessful account creation - Email address already registered Given I am Lauren the Tester
-        And I have a valid QAsimodo account with the following credential:
+        And I have a valid QAsimodo account with the following credentials:
           | Email Address      |
           | lauren@example.com |
         When I try to create a new account with "lauren@example.com" email address Then I should not be able to create a new account

       @usability @security
-        # Usability because deals with mistyping.
+        # Usability because it deals with mistyping.
 Security because prevents some simple bots
-      Scenario: Users should be able to verify they email address Given I am Lauren the Tester
+      Scenario: User should be able to verify the email address Given I am Lauren the Tester
         And my Email address is "lauren@example.com"
         And my Email address is not associated with a QAsimodo account